EmbeddedSystemClass/New-GPS-Additions/README.md

 Date 2016.07.10

 >>>>Branch gtgps-7 - This commit contains the latest updates involving changes to function compassGyroBias() in compass.c.
 Gyro->yaw drift compensation has been disabled in this commit.
-The noise level on yawFusion (yawGyro & yawMag) has been lowered to the point that when enabled (gyro->yaw is set equal to yawFusion), it no longer disturbes the crazyflie yaw stability when flying.
+It can be enabled by setting CFLAGS += -DGYRO_MAG_FUSION_ENABLE in config.mk.
+The noise level on yawFusion (yawGyro & yawMag) has been lowered to the point that when enabled (gyro->yaw is set equal to yawFusion), it no longer disturbs the crazyflie yaw stability when flying.
 As mentioned earlier, gyro->yaw appears to lose a small amount of absolute value when the crazyflie is subjected to attitude dynamics, but the yawMag drift compensation appears to nicely compensate for this.

 >>>>Branch gtgps-7 - This commit contains the latest updates involving changes to function compassGyroBias() in compass.c.
 Gyro->yaw drift compensation has been disabled.
 The code computing drift correction in function compassGyroBias() has been simplified and